zhqingit/qforum/README.md

 # qforum
-Single-page forum application built in ReactJS and Django Rest Framework.
+Single-page forum application built in ReactJS and Django.
 The application is used to practice various technologies, such as duo token authentication, apollo client, antd, umijs and so on.

 ## Authentication
 * duo token